tuna-f1sh/cyme/README.md

 # Known Issues

-* `sudo` is required to read Linux root\_hub string descriptors - a stderr will be printed regarding this.
-The program works fine without these however.
+* `sudo` is required to open and read Linux root\_hub string descriptors.
+The program works fine without these however, as will use 'usb-ids' like lsusb.
+What will be missing are 'name', 'manufacturer' and 'serial' descriptors for example.
+Use debugging `-z` to see what devices are missing this data.
+The env CYME_PRINT_NON_CRITICAL_PROFILER_STDERR can be used or 'print-non-critical-profiler-stderr' config key to print these to stderr. `--lsusb --verbose` will print a message to stderr always to match the 'lsusb' behaviour.
 * Version major BCD Device difference between libusb and macOS `system_profiler`: If the major version is large, libusb seems to read a different value to macOS.
 I don't think it's a parsing error but open to ideas.
 * libusb cannot read special non-user Apple buses; T2 chip for example.
 These will still be listed by `system_profiler`.
 The result is that when merging for verbose data, these will not print verbose information.
 Use `--force-libusb` to ignore them.
 * Tested with macOS 13 ->.
 I'm not sure when the `-json` flag was added to `system_profiler`; whether it exists on all macOS versions.